-Since 1983 the Certification Board of Infection Control and Epidemiology, Inc. (CBIC[®]) has certified professionals whose primary responsibility is the implementation of infection control and epidemiological principles in various patient care settings.
-The designation Certified in Infection Control (CIC[®]) is recognized by healthcare professionals, employers, and regulatory agencies at the local, state and national level.
+Since 1983, CBIC has certified professionals whose primary responsibility is the implementation of infection control and epidemiological principles in various patient care settings.
+The CIC, a-IPC, and LTC-CIP® designation are recognized by healthcare professionals, employers, and regulatory agencies at the local, state and national level.
 Examination is the standard by which the professional's knowledge base is measured.

-Because of the significant national credibility associated with the CBIC examination, CBIC has a responsibility to ensure the integrity of the credential awarded (CIC[®]).
-To protect the public from individuals who hold themselves out as certified, credentialed professionals, without having first been awarded the CIC[®] credential by CBIC, who had the designation but failed to timely renew same, or who otherwise falsely represent their qualifications to CBIC in obtaining such credentials, CBIC has established a Judicial and Ethics Committee (JEC).
+Because of the significant national credibility associated with the CBIC examination, CBIC has a responsibility to ensure the integrity of the credential awarded (CIC^{®,} a-IPC, LTC-CIP®).
+CBIC has established a Judicial and Ethics Committee (JEC) to protect the public from individuals who hold themselves out as certified, credentialed professionals without having first been awarded the CIC[®], a-IPC, or LTC-CIP® credential by CBIC, who had the designation but failed to timely renew, or who otherwise falsified their application to CBIC.

-Certification candidates for initial certification or recertification ("certification candidates") agree that their certification eligibility and other professional gualifications will be evaluated by CBIC at the time of application and throughout the period of holding of the CIC[®] credential.
-Further, CBIC shall from time to time undertake to monitor use of the CIC® credential by those to whom it has been conferred to ensure that it is being used only by individuals then holding said credential and that it is being properly held only in accordance with CBIC's requirements.
+Certification candidates for initial certification or recertification ("certification candidates") agree that their application is current and accurate at the time of submission.
+Further, CBIC shall from time to time undertake to monitor use of CBIC credentials by those to whom it has been conferred to ensure that it is being used only by individuals then holding said credential and that it is being properly held only in accordance with CBIC's requirements.
 CBIC's good faith judgment concerning such matters shall be final.
-In making these evaluations, by virtue of applying for certification, certification candidates and credentialed individuals agree that CBIC may from time to time (whether, in the case of a certification candidate, he or she is ever awarded a credential and, in the case of a credentialed individual, even after the termination or expiration of such credential) contact and make inquiry with any third party, including licensing bodies, hospitals, employers and others to ensure proper use and integrity of CBIC's credentials and to ensure that such credentials are being used only by individuals who are then so credentialed and otherwise eligible and qualified to use such credential.
+In making these evaluations, by virtue of applying for certification, certification candidates and credentialed individuals agree that CBIC may from time to time (whether, in the case of a certification candidate, they are ever awarded a credential and, in the case of a credentialed individual, even after the termination or expiration of such credential) contact and make inquiry with any third party, including licensing bodies, hospitals, employers and others, to ensure proper use and integrity of CBIC's credentials and to ensure that such credentials are being used only by individuals who are then so credentialed and otherwise eligible and qualified to use such credential.
 Certification candidates and credentialed individuals agree that CBIC may disclose information concerning them at any time and to any person or entity that CBIC determines to have a legitimate need for it.